RemiCSK/CNN-based-Image-Denoising/README.md

 ---

 ## Acknowledgments
-- The authors of **FFDNet** for their original researchand implementation.
+- The authors of **FFDNet** for their original research and implementation.
 - Researchers contributing to the development of diffusion models in image denoising
 - **ImageNet** for providing a large-scale, high-quality image dataset.